parsaeisa/Go_practice/test/readme.md

 * database sql: The "database/sql" which I think is a built-in golang package .
 * go sql mock : "github.com/DATA-DOG/go-sqlmock"

+We should put expectations on :
+* Table rows
+* The query which is sent to the database
+* The result

 For test suite we define a struct :
 ```go
 type FooTestSuite struct {